-- When sewing, be sure that the needle does not touch the button, otherwise the needle may bend or break. - Start sewing. - After sewing for about 10 seconds at low speed, press (reverse/reinforcement stitch button) to sew reinforcement stitches. - Pull the upper thread at the end of the stitching to the wrong side of the fabric, and then tie it with the bobbin thread.
+When sewing, be sure that the needle does not touch the button, otherwise the needle may bend or break.

+- ► The sewing machine automatically stops after sewing reinforcement stitches. - If additional strength is needed to secure the button, perform the button-sewing operation twice. - Do not press the thread cutter button. - Pull the upper thread at the end of the stitching to the wrong side of the fabric, and then tie it with the bobbin thread.